uhop/dcl-site/source/2.x/docs/dcl_js/index.md

 *Version 2.x*

 `dcl.js` is a standard kernel of `dcl`.
 It implements OOP facilities, supercalls, AOP, chaining, and more utilities.

+It is defined in `dcl/dcl.js`, but being the main module can be available directly from `dcl`.

 ## Module API